 Registering as self-employed does not require a lot of administration like a limited company.
 However, you must register as self-employed by 5th October of the business’s second tax year of when you have started your self-employment or when you have started to trade.
 You may receive a penalty of £100 if you have failed to register and can increase after three months.

 Contractors/Freelancers and people who own a Sole Trader Business are classified as Self-Employed.
-Contractors can be people who work on a contract basis, for example Builders, Plumbers, Electricians (CIS Tax), Locum GP’s and etc. You will receive a Tax Free code, which for the new Tax Year of 2016/2017 will be 1100L.
+Contractors can be people who work on a contract basis, for example Builders, Plumbers, Electricians (CIS Tax), Locum GP’s and etc. You will receive a Tax Free code, which for the new Tax Year of 2020/2021 will be 1250L.
 If your income is over £100,000 then your personal allowance will be reduced.
-The personal allowance for individuals born before 6th April 1938 is £10660 for 2015-2016 tax year.
+The personal allowance for individuals born before 6th April 1938 is £11850 for 2018-2019 tax year.

 Registering for Self-Assessment Tax Returns for Self employed

 Self Assessment Tax Returns are required to be submitted to HMRC by Self-Employed or Sole Traders.
 This requires you to fill out a Tax Return form; paper based or online (both of which have different deadline dates).

 You must inform HMRC of your Sales and expenses with a simple three line format if you are under the threshold of 85,000 in a short return.
 In certain circumstances you may need to fill in the full self assessment tax return if you fall under a certain category that requires a full discourse of expenses in each box and balance sheet entries.
 Please refer to the HMRC website to see if that applies to you.